sparrowxiao/FunPlayGround/README.md

 # FunPlayGround
-Swift Fun Playground
-Just play around with SWIFT, and make some notes about the code.
+I call here Fun Playground since I just play around with SWIFT by myself, and make some notes about some funny things different from other programming language I learned.